shaftoe/personal-website/src/pages/slashes.md

 subtitle: "All the slash pages on this site."
 ---

-Slash pages are common pages you can add to your website, usually with a standard, root-level slug like `/now`, `/about`, or `/uses`.
-They tend to describe the individual behind the site and are distinguishing characteristics of the [IndieWeb](https://indieweb.org/).
-The concept was coined independently by both [Caleb Hearth](https://calebhearth.com/) and [Shellsharks](https://shellsharks.com).
-Learn more at [slashpages.net](https://slashpages.net/).

 Here are all the slash pages available on this site:

 | Slash | Description |